Hevil33/micropolarray/README.md

 ## Installation

-Run one of the following commands:
+Run one of the following commands in your terminal:

 ```
 pip install micropolarray